Other Parking Information

 Public electric vehicle parking

-Public electric vehicle (EV) parking spaces are located on campus in Lot C (by the Culinary Arts Building), as shown on the map below.
+Public electric vehicle (EV) parking spaces are located on campus in Lot C (by the Culinary Arts Building) and Lot H (by A&E), as shown on the map below.
 General parking rates apply.

 Electric Vehicle Charging Stations